What are the options for Edwardian conservatory designs and how much do Edwardian conservatories cost?

 The more “contemporary” approach to Edwardian conservatory design is to use as much glass as possible.
 With double glazing technology improvements ever increasing the energy efficiency of glass conservatories, it now allows for widespread use of glass without having to endure excessive heat build-up.

 You can tell the energy efficiency of any given window unit by checking the WER or Window Energy Rating label.
 It goes from A++ to G. C is the lowest acceptable rating to meet building regulations.
+B-rated double glazing is usually good enough to cope with the British Weather.

 The size of the gap can run from 6mm to 28mm, in 2mm increments.
 For a conservatory, you should be thinking in terms of no less than 12mm.
 The 20mm gap unit is the most effective in the current range and, once you add the thickness of the 2 panes of glass (2 x 4mm), you get a total dimension of 28mm.